mrucker/mrucker.github.io/_posts/2015-09-12-Use-Your-Words:-Cryptography-Edition.md

 ---
 layout: post
 ---
-* **Cryptography** - The domain of processes and techniques used to secure information from untrusted third parties.
+* **Cryptography** - Algorithms used to secure information from untrusted third parties.

 * **Plaintext** - information in a format that is consumable by any party.